zeta1999/korali/docs/manual/using/basics.rst

 Variable Defaults
 ----------------------------

 Korali problem or solver can specify defaults for their variable settings.
 To see which variable defaults (if any) have been defined for a given method, look for the "Default Configuration" section in their configuration page.
-Here is, for example, the :ref:`variable defaults <module-solver-cmaes-var-defaults>` for CMAES.
+Here is, for example, the :ref:`variable defaults <module-solver-optimizer-cmaes-var-defaults>` for CMAES.

 Korali Samples and Models